shawn-crigger/rest-api-penn/README.md

 Setup a `multipart/form-data` body with the parameters

-- id: id of the user you want to change
 - points: number of points you want to add to the current user's point balance.

 Setup your `Headers` with the following headers: